bitpay/cordova-plugin-qrscanner/readme.md

 Copy the script from `cordova-plugin-qrscanner/scripts/swift-support.js` into your project (eg. into the `hooks` folder), and modify the `BRIDGING_HEADER_END` variable to point to your new bridging header.
 Finally, remove and re-add the ios platform to trigger the hook.
 See [this issue](https://github.com/eface2face/cordova-plugin-iosrtc/issues/9) for more information.

 ## API
-With the exception of `QRScanner.scan()`, all callbacks are optional.
+With the exception of `QRScanner.scan(callback)`, all callbacks are optional.

 ### Prepare